East Germany–Israel relations: Deterioration

-According to the German translation of the complete works of Stalin, Stalin-Werke, published in East Berlin in 1950, Zionism was a 'reactionary nationalistic movement that had its followers among the Jewish bourgeoisie, the intellectual elite and the backward strata of the Jewish mass of workers.
-The Zionists strove for the isolation of the Jewish mass of workers from the collective struggle of the proletariat.
+According to the German translation of the complete works of Soviet leader Joseph Stalin, Stalin-Werke, published in East Berlin in 1950, Zionism was a "reactionary nationalistic movement that had its followers among the Jewish bourgeoisie, the intellectual elite and the backward strata of the Jewish mass of workers.
+The Zionists strove for the isolation of the Jewish mass of workers from the collective struggle of the proletariat."

 But there was another, more international, immediate reason for the anti-Zionist course upon which the East German government embarked at the beginning of the 1950s – the accusations against the leading Czechoslovak party functionary, Rudolf Slánský.
 Slánský and his so-called "group" were accused in 1952 of a "Zionist conspiracy".
-On 20 December 1952, the Central Committee of the SED proclaimed the "lessons from the trial against the group of plotters around Slánský".
+On 20 December 1952, the Central Committee of the Socialist Unity Party of Germany (SED) proclaimed the "lessons from the trial against the group of plotters around Slánský".
 In this proclamation, the Central Committee issued the following statement:

-After the death of Stalin, the Israeli government showed some interest in establishing normal relations with the Eastern Bloc.
-As for East Germany not only did the unresolved German question – the existence of two German states as members of the Eastern and Western alliances – preclude a positive approach, but so did the refusal of the SED to negotiate with Jewish and Israeli representatives on reparations.
+After Stalin's death in 1953, the Israeli government showed some interest in establishing normal relations with the Eastern Bloc.
+As for East Germany, not only did the unresolved German question – the existence of two German states as members of the Eastern and Western alliances – preclude a positive approach, but so did the refusal of the SED to negotiate with Jewish and Israeli representatives on reparations.
 Bilateral talks took place in Moscow from 1954 until 1956.
 During this time all negotiations were closely linked to the question of material compensation to individuals for Nazi crimes committed against Jews, an issue also discussed in connection with the Luxembourg Agreement.
 An internal report by the East German Foreign Ministry in January 1963 noted "The relatively good relations with some Arab states must not be aggravated by striving to establish official relations with Israel, in the present stage of the struggle for the international recognition of the GDR".